EonClaw/STM32F411-Blackpill-INAV-FixedWing/README.md

 # Blackpill-INAV
-DIY Flight Controller and Firmware
+DIY Flight Controller and Firmware for Fixed Wing UAVs